payonear/pyscorecard/README.md

 # pyscorecard
-Scorecard creation using UCI_Credit Dataset in Python
+Scorecard creation using UCI_Credit Dataset with Python and R